 Aside from abiding by Prime Minister Jacinda Ardern’s succinct advice to act as though one has covid-19, and stay strictly scrupulously self-isolated, most New Zealanders can do little to directly assist those on the front line of the pandemic, from pulmonologists to police, to supermarket order fillers, or indeed the victims.

 There are, however, myriad ways to not waste a crisis such as the covid-19 pandemic.
-The proximate compelling cause, of cause, is the pandemic itself, and the first need is to learn from those who study pandemics in general and flu pandemics in particular.
+The proximate compelling cause, of course, is the pandemic itself, and the first need is to learn from those who study epidemics and pandemics, and particularly seasonal influenzabecause a more robust response to the annual scourge of influenza would greatly improve resilience to all coronavirus and non-coronavirus epidemics and pandemics.
 Even viewing Netflix’s astonishingly prescient Pandemic is not a complete waste of time.
 Whether, in total, the docuseries will disabuse more anti-vaccine zealots than it recruits is moot, but the scales might begin to fall from the eyes of some of anti-vaccine inclination.

 While the case for re-engineering the world from covid-19 outwards can robustly be made, pandemics are just one impact that civilisation must adapt to.
 Even the 1918 Pandemic killed, at most, 5.5% of global population.
 If the world’s likely greenhouse-gas-emissions trajectory results in 6–7° of heating by 2100, the projected 11.2 billion population will be fortunate indeed to be culled by as little as 55%, much less 5.5.
 The preparedness of China, then other countries, to lockdown cities, regions and entire countries, even belatedly, could be cause for hoping that business-as-usual thinking will no longer be a totally insurmountable barrier to salvaging a survivable climate.